StevenMccracken/feasy/README.md

 * Status code: __401__
 * Formal type: `authentication_error`
 * Default message: _There was an error while authenticating_
+* Notes
-* Notes: This error has the same status code as Login errors; however, this error will never occur in the base route (/), /login route, or __POST__ /users route
+  * This error has the same status code as Login errors; however, this error will never occur in the base route (/), /login route, or __POST__ /users route

 **[⬆ back to top - errors](#errors-table-of-contents)**
 <a name="invalid-media-error"></a>